BitBoxSwiss/bitbox-base/docs/os/armbian-build.md

 ### Configure build options

-The build itself and the initial configuration of the Base image (e.g. hostname, Bitcoin network or Wifi credentials) can be configured within the configuration file [`armbian/base/build/build.conf`](https://github.com/digitalbitbox/bitbox-base/blob/master/armbian/base/build.conf).
+The build itself and the initial configuration of the Base image (e.g. hostname, Bitcoin network) can be configured within the configuration file [`armbian/base/build.conf`](https://github.com/digitalbitbox/bitbox-base/blob/master/armbian/build.conf).

 To preserve a local configuration, you can copy the file to `build-local.conf`.
 This file is excluded from Git source control and overwrites options from `build.conf`.